Skip to Main Content

 Booking Salmon Guru: What to Know Before You Go

 Madrid's cocktail bar circuit has matured considerably over the past decade, moving away from novelty formats toward programs that reward repeat visits and reward patience at the booking stage.
-Salmon Guru, on Calle de Echegaray 21 in the Barrio de las Letras, sits near the leading of that circuit — ranked #723 in Opinionated About Dining's Casual Europe list for 2025, up from #581 in 2024.
+Salmon Guru, on Calle de Echegaray 21 in the Barrio de las Letras, sits near the best of that circuit, ranked #723 in Opinionated About Dining's Casual Europe list for 2025.
 That upward movement is worth noting: a bar climbing in a competitive European ranking two consecutive years is not doing so on atmosphere alone.

 The Bar Itself: Format and Atmosphere